 Can I take communion?

 We invite to the Eucharist all believers who have been baptized in the name of the Triune God, Father, Son, and Holy Ghost.
 Children who have been baptized are welcome to take communion at the discretion of the Priest.
-Please speak with Father Miller, if you have any questions.
+Please speak with one of our priests if you have any questions.

 The usher will indicate when it is time for your row to proceed to the front.
 Kneel or stand as you are able at the next available place, filling in the altar rail from the right side to the left.
 There are different ways to receive the bread and the wine.
 You may hold up your hands to receive the host and then consume it, taking care not to handle it with your fingers.
 You may also open your mouth for the priest to place the host directly on your tongue.
 When the priest distributes the wine, guide the chalice to your mouth with your hand in order to assist him.
 You may also leave the host in your hand instead of consuming it immediately; the priest will dip it in the wine and then place it on your tongue.
 After receiving the bread and wine, it is traditional to cross yourself and bow before leaving the rail.
 Return to your seat via the side aisles.